Store

 During menopause, not only do your estrogen levels decrease, but your progesterone also decreases.
 In peri-menopause, the period before menopause, progesterone is one of the first reproductive hormones to reduce.
 This can affect the balance between estrogen and progesterone leading to estrogen dominance and symptoms such as weight gain around the midsection.

-This is where P-Balance cream can step in.
+This is where P-Balance Cream can step in.
 It can help to balance the ratio of estrogen and progesterone, helping to reduce symptoms of estrogen dominance.
 It includes a combination of ingredients with the main ingredient being USP progesterone.
 This supplement contains a measured pump system with one pump providing 1.5 ml of cream and 20mg of USP progesterone.
 It should be placed on the inner arms or inner thighs to prevent transference to other parties.

-Adrenal Fatigue Syndrome (AFS) and Reproductive Health
+Adrenal Fatigue (AF) and Reproductive Health

 Your NEM system consists of six different circuits of related organs and systems, including the hormonal circuit.
 It consists of the adrenal glands, thyroid glands, and reproductive organs and helps to regulate the hormone function in your body.